carneades/carneades-3/doc/manual/argument_graphs.md

 Carneades provides a knowledge representation language for argumentation schemes and an inference engine which can be used to find arguments in this way.
 Both methods can be used together.
-Carneades is an interactive argumentation assistent, not a fully automatic problem-solver.
+Carneades is an interactive argumentation assistant, not a fully automatic problem-solver.
 Arguments which have been found automatically can be manually edited by users.